 According to Glassdoor reviews, cashiers make $1 – $2 more per hour than the average Costco employee.
 Those who work in specialized positions — like employees in the Costco Optical center and pharmacy — will earn an even higher hourly rate.
 On average, the hourly rate for employees in specialized positions is $25 per hour.

 8. You’ll start part-time but still work five days a week.

 Although your starting pay as a Costco employee is much higher than the federal minimum wage, you’ll most likely have to start as a part-time employee.
 Becoming a full-time employee is viewed as a “promotion” within itself.
 Regardless of being part-time or full-time, you’re expected to work five days a week.
 Try and get one of your five days as a Sunday because …

 9. As a Costco employee, you earn Sunday ‘Premium Pay’ — aka time and a half.

 Missing the Sunday football games may be worth it for the extra pay incentive at Costco.
 No matter how many hours you’ve worked in the week, Costco employees get time-and-a-half pay for working on a Sunday.
 If you’re making $17.50 an hour, then you’ll make $26.25 an hour on Sundays.
 Since Costco has most of their employees working five days a week regardless of full- or part-time status, I’d aim for Sundays to be one of my days.

-10. When do Costco health benefits kick in?
+10. Your Costco health benefits won’t kick in right away.

 For part-time workers, Costco employee benefits begin the first day of the second month after you’ve reached 450 eligible paid hours.
 That start date sounded kind of confusing to me, so I asked a Costco employee about it.
 They explained, “If you hit 450 [hours] in the middle of September, for example, you’ll get health insurance on the first of November.”
 Obviously, the time it takes to hit 450 hours will vary, especially if you’re working part-time.